iml1111/django-jwt-extended/README.md

 - Default: `[json-object]`
 - Allowed_types: `Dict (json serializable)`

-When your app encounters different situations, returns different error responses with 401.
-When your app encounters different situations, it returns different error responses.
+When your app encounters different situations, it returns different error responses with 401.

 - **JWT_NOT_FOUND_MSG**

-When your app encounters different situations, it returns different error responses.
+Returned when you can't find the token in any locations.

 - **DECODE_ERROR_MSG**